cxxzcc/myNotes/word/network security.md

 MAC - Integrity + Authentication

-Diffie-Hellman algorithm achieves PFS (Perfect Forward Secrecy) If a and b are ephemeral
+Diffie-Hellman algorithm achieves PFS (Perfect Forward Secrecy)
+* If a and b are ephemeral
+* A shared secret